 Enjoy this message?
 Consider visiting Ravenna Church of the Nazarene where Pastor Jason is serving as the Senior Pastor.
 Have a prayer need?
 Want to share something with Pastor Jason?
-Send a written message or leave a voicemail here.
+Send The Dirt Path Pastor a message.
+Linktree: https://linktr.ee/thedirtpathpastor

 Help spread the gospel through this podcast by subscribing, leaving a review, and sharing this episode.

 **not a word for word transcript, but the sermon manuscript**

 The Bible is the word of God.
 We as Christians do not worship the Bible, but we believe it inerrantly contains the words that can provide life.
 And that is what makes this book dangerous.

 While reading in the book of Romans, a German friar in the 1500s discovered the danger of the Bible.
 One phrase opened his eyes to the corruption around him and the truth about God’s power.
 That friar was Martin Luther, and the passage we are looking at today contains the truth which sparked the Protestant Reformation.

 16 For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
 17 For in the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.
 (CSB)